smaurice101/maadsbml/docs/source/dashboard.rst

 .. tip::
    As you iterate in your Machine Learning Modeling - MAADSBML stores all the reports in your your backup folder.

-   Therefore, it is important to you map a local folder to the container backup folder (:ref:`MAADSBML Docker Run Parameters Explained`).
+   Therefore, it is important to you map a local folder to the container backup folder (:ref:`MAADSBML Folder Explanation`).